interNFT/nft-rfc/nft-rfc-006.md

 option of embedding service endpoints, which may themselves be present in multiple DID Documents.
 For example, you \*could\* add a Twitter address as a service endpoint in several different DIDs.
-This would link those DIDs to each other in a non-verifiable yet undisputable way: while observers could not directly tell if those service endpoints mean that the Twitter account controls those DIDs, they do gain a point of observation for consideration in evaluating that correlation.
+This would link those DIDs to each other in a non-verifiable, yet undisputable way: while observers could not directly tell if those service endpoints mean that the Twitter account controls those DIDs, they do gain a point of observation for consideration in evaluating that correlation.
 For many,